With the huge variety available there is no-doubt that the Best OBD2 scan tool is debatable.

 Our Pick for Best OBD2 Scanner Tool for the Money

-The Actron CP9125 PocketScan is a budget OBDII scan tool that reads and clears engine codes on any 1996 and newer cars and trucks.
+The Actron CP9125 PocketScan is a budget OBDII unit that reads and clears engine codes on any 1996 and newer cars or trucks.

 There is vehicle specific codes that manufactures have added such as Vag-Com for Volkswagen but the basic error protocols were agreed on long ago and all 1996-newer cars have built-in.